For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Turdidae (Thrushes and Allies)

-EURASIAN BLACKBIRD (Turdus merula) – Seen daily in the Melbourne-Beechworth area.
-[I]
+EURASIAN BLACKBIRD (Turdus merula) [I]

 Sturnidae (Starlings)